agfianf/agfianf.github.io/docs/blog/posts/devops-learning/018-gitlab-cicd.md

 ### 2. **FastAPI Infrastructure (`vpc-fastapi`)**

+The code for terraform this provisioning can be found [:fontawesome-brands-square-github: provisioning fastapi-server](https://github.com/agfianf/terraform-tutorial/tree/main/projects/004-app-node).

 This server is designed as target deployment for CI/CD Pipeline fastapi-app.
 It runs a FastAPI application and is set up to allow external access through specific ports.

 - **Components:**